myrual/pixinwallet/README.md

 [macOS application download](https://github.com/myrual/pixinwallet/releases/download/v0.0.5/pixinwallet.zip)

 ## Try to be "Batteries Included"
-### Having an instant cryptocurrency exchange
+### Include an instant cryptocurrency exchange
 [ExinCore](https://github.com/ExinOne/ExinCore) is a secure and instant cryptocurrency exchange build on Mixin Network.
 Just pay to ExinCore, Exin will send asset to your wallet in 2 seconds.
-### Having a decentralized exchange
+### Include an open and transparent exchange
 [OceanOne](http://github.com/mixinnetwork/oceanone) is a decentralized exchange build on Mixin Network.
 Pay to OceanOne to sell your asset, OceanOne will send asset to your wallet after matched your order.

 OceanOne is great because:
+1. No sign up required.
+2. No deposit required.
+Asset is sent to your wallet in less than 5 seconds if your order is matched.
-1. List any asset supported by Mixin Network.
-13 blockchain asset, Any ERC20, EOS token, TRC10 token.
+3. No listing process.
+You can list any asset supported by Mixin Network.
+13 blockchain asset and any ERC20, EOS token, TRC10 token.
-2. Asset are sent to your wallet in 1 second.
-3. NO register process.
-NO KYC.
-4. Open Source

 ## Clone repo to computer
 ```bash